Posterior and variational inference for deep neural networks with heavy-tailed weights: Bayesian deep neural networks

 where $A_l$ is the affine map $y \mapsto W_l y + v_l$.
 Here $L$ and $\mathbf{r}$ are respectively called the \emph{length} (or \emph{depth}) and the \emph{width vector} of the network architecture.
-Here we take the convention that the composition in \eqref{fcomp} ends with a shift (as in \cite{kohler_full}).
+Here we take the convention that the composition in \eqref{fcomp} ends with an affine transformation with a shift (as in \cite{kohler_full}) and not simply a linear one.
 The network weights are the entries of the matrices $(W_l)$ and shifts vectors $(v_l)$ of the successive layers.
 The total number of weight parameters of a network with architecture $(L,\mathbf{r})$ is